 It has become incredibly popular to invest in index funds.
 Many have experienced some very positive returns on investment with less risk (than picking stocks) and less time involved.

-It’s very easy to way to grow your wealth but I would not have more than 35% of my money in this asset allocation.
+However, I expect much lower returns in the coming years because the market is very overvalued.
+It’s still a very easy way to grow your wealth but I would not have more than 20% of my money in this asset allocation.

-It’s an excellent low-cost investment strategy but you need to understand the criteria of the index fund before investing.
+It’s an excellent low-cost investment strategy but you need to understand the criteria of the index fund and market trends before investing.